potoshk/potos-docs/docs/develop/config.md

 #### 1.2.3 Permission Management

-The on-chain governance committee contract is a pre-deployed Solidity contract in Universal BCOS.
+The on-chain governance committee contract is a pre-deployed Solidity contract in FISCO BCOS.
 Its main functions include governance of the governance committee, governance of on-chain configuration management, governance of consensus node management, account management, deployment permission management, and contract permission management.

 For detailed design, please see the link: [Committee Design](./committee.md); for specific operational steps, please see the link: [Committee Usage](./committee.md).